 For individuals specifically, there are additional documents to file.
 This includes a certificate of credit counseling, a copy of any debt repayment plan from credit counseling, and proof of employer payment from 60 days prior to filing (the complete list of documents required here).

 Before filing, a variety of fees for the filing process must be paid to the bankruptcy court.
-If needed, individuals debtors can pay these in up to four installments, though there are exceptions to that limit.
+If needed, individual debtors can pay these in up to four installments, though there are exceptions to that limit.

 In order to have completed the Official Bankruptcy Forms, debtors must provide the following information: